Archive for the ‘Times’ Category

 “THOU SHALT NOT SHIRK” (The Express)

-I was unemployed at the time, and I took it personally – it was a war on me.
-I also thought that it seemed like 100% pure bovine excreta.
+I was unemployed at the time, and I took it personally – it seemed like a war on me.
+It also struck me as being political and journalistic bovine excreta.
 The same media had just reported the lowest official unemployed count for 18 years (given as 1,383,800 in The Daily Telegraph, 19/3/98).
 Government figures showed that only 5% of welfare expenditure went on the unemployed, including benefit fraud.
 (The percentage is pretty much the same today – see my earlier post).

 As Larry Elliott (Guardian’s economics editor) put it at the time: